rupeshs/fastsdcpu/Readme.md

 - Image to image
 - Image variations

-To run model in NPU follow these steps (Please make sure that your AIPC's NPU driver is latest):
+To run model in NPU follow these steps (Please make sure that your AI PC's NPU driver is the latest):
 - Start webui
 - Select LCM-OpenVINO mode
 - Select the models settings tab and select OpenVINO model `sd15-lcm-square-openvino-int8`
 - Now it will run on the NPU

 This is heterogeneous computing since text encoder and Unet will use NPU and VAE will use GPU for processing.
 Thanks to OpenVINO.